laitkor/laitkortest.github.io/_pages/drupal-developer.md

   + an interest in learning/teaching/growing
   + a detail-oriented approach
   + pride in the quality of your work
-+ You have extensive experience with
++ You have substantial experience with
   + writing custom modules
   + drush
   + the command line